 Our most frequently asked questions.
 If your question isn't answered below please contact us.

-All prize winners recieve a free place in the next year's event as well as a gift voucher from inov-8, the value being dependent on the finishing position.
+All prize winners recieve a free place in the next year's event as well as a prize voucher.

 Trail Race—Open Category